 Habitat and Ecology

 It is generally considered to be a rare species throughout its range.
+Due to ongoing local declines in the extent and quality of habitat, the population is suspected to be decreasing.

 The species has been recorded from three protected areas in Panama, and from several protected areas in Colombia.